lusinge/site-web/README.md

 deploying.

 This will then build and upload your project.
 It may take a few minutes.
-You may see the following error in the ened `Error: Failed to detect project settings.
+You may see the following error in the end `Error: Failed to detect project settings.
 Please try again`.
 If you see it but there are no other errors then it probably worked.
-Check your dashboard at vercel.com and you should see an empty project was created.
+Check your dashboard at Vercel.com and you should see an empty project was created.

 After it is created you have to first make sure you updated `/clean-build.cjs`,